Treblle/laravel-api-boilerplate/README.md

 <dd>Want to use UUIDs but find it to much work just use our built in `InteractsWithUuid` trait and have fun with UUIDs</dd>

 <dt>Spawn a new user quickly</dt>
-<dd>Easily create a new user without messing around with database clients or CRUD systems by using our custom command `bash php artisan user:create`</dd>
+<dd>Easily create a new user without messing around with database clients or CRUD systems by using our custom command `php artisan user:create`</dd>

 <dt>Treblle included</dt>
 <dd>We added an awesome Laravel package called Treblle.
 Out of the box Treblle gives you: real-time API monitoring, automatically generated and updated documentation, error tracking and logging, API analytics, quality scoring and much more.
-To get started with Treblle just run `bash php artisan treblle:start` and follow the instructions or visit [https://treblle.com](https://treblle.com) for more information</dd>
+To get started with Treblle just run `php artisan treblle:start` and follow the instructions or visit [treblle.com](https://treblle.com) for more information</dd>
 </dl>

 ## Requirements